Alister Jack

-Early life
+Early life and career

-Jack was born on 7 July 1963 in Dumfries, Dumfriesshire, in Scotland to David and Jean Jack (who was Lord Lieutenant of Dumfries between 2006 and 2016).
-He was raised in Dalbeattie and Kippford.
-He was educated at Dalbeattie Primary School, at Crawfordton House – a private prep school near Moniaive, Dumfriesshire – and then at Glenalmond College, at that time an all-boys private boarding school.
-He later attended Heriot-Watt University.
+Alister Jack was born on 7 July 1963 in Dumfries, Scotland. to David and Jean Jack.
+His mother Jean was Lord Lieutenant of Dumfries from 2006 to 2016.
+He was raised in Dalbeattie and Kippford, and was educated at Dalbeattie Primary School, at Crawfordton House – a private prep school near Moniaive, Dumfriesshire – and then at Glenalmond College, an all-boys private boarding school.
+He then attended Heriot-Watt University.